 On January 31, 2008, the Authority entered into an agreement with Clean Augusta Downtown Initiative (CADI) to provide certain services, personnel and space to CADI in exchange for an administrative fee of \$25,000 per year.
-The terms of the agreement expire on January 31, 2012.
-For the year ending December 31, 2011, the Authority received \$25,000 for this service.
-On April 18, 2012, the CADI agreement was retroactively extended through December 2012.
+The terms of the agreement expired on January 31, 2012 and continued on a month to month basis through February 25, 2013.
+For the year ending December 31, 2012, the Authority received \$25,000 for this service.
+Effective February 25, 2013, the Authority's contract with CADI was cancelled.
+The Augusta-Richmond County Commission did not approve the continuation of the CADI program.